learndiary/barna-df/fbi.genome.simulator/src/main/resources/README.txt

     -fixed issue #61 - temp directory is passed to FileUtils -fixed issue #60 - added documentation
-    -fixed issue #48 - fastq output and new error model - you need an error model for for fasta/fastq now -added the ability to specify size distributions using normal distributions with mean and sd (i.e. N(200,20)) -added PCR with a combined GC filtering step -added quality error models and a tool to create such models (currently only from GEM file)
+    -fixed issue #48 - fastq output and new error model - you need an error model for for fasta/fastq now NOTE : the FASTQ paramter is called FASTA now.
+If set to true, a fasta file will be generated.
+If in addition ERR_FILE is specified, a fastq file is generated, where the actual sequences incorporate errors.
+    -added the ability to specify size distributions using normal distributions with mean and sd (i.e. N(200,20)) -added PCR with a combined GC filtering step -added quality error models and a tool to create such models (currently only from GEM file) -

 FluxSimulator RC2